-- 1. Grade B at GCSE Food and Nutrition or similar based subject.

-- 2. Minimum 65 marks in Component 1 (exam).

-- 3. Double award science BB.

-- 4. At the discretion of the HOD.
+- 1. Grade B at GCSE Food and Nutrition or similar based subject. - 2.
+Minimum 65 marks in Component 1 (exam). - 3.
+If no GCSE Food and Nutrition, BB in Double Award Science or at the discretion of the HOD

 Nutrition and Food Science features regularly in the national media and, given the current global and national food issues, there is no better time to develop knowledge and understanding of the subject.